e-rohr/FUCCI_ABM2D/data/dataset2/README.md

 The full Dataset2 is too large to upload to Github.
-Instead, you can generate this datset locally using the `generate_dataset2.sh` file in `scripts`ge.
+Instead, you can generate this datset locally using the `generate_dataset2.sh` file in `scripts`.
 Note that this is a slurm Sbatch submission script that runs an array of 450 parallel jobs.
 All jobs completed within 24 hours for us.